Banana Pudding with Sour Cream

 banana pudding with sour cream ingredients with text labels.

 • Using instant vanilla pudding (two 3-oz sized boxes OR one 6-oz box) makes this dessert so easy to put together.
-You could also try the banana pudding or white chocolate pudding varieties.
+You could also try the cheesecake, banana pudding, or white chocolate pudding flavors.

 • Whole or 2% milk will yield the creamiest banana pudding.